 Until then, we will look at the company’s fundamentals again to see how it performs in terms of profitability and cash flow.

 References and Credits

-1. Financial figures in all charts on this page were obtained and referenced from the annual and quarterly filings available in NKLA Earnings Presentations.
+1. Financial figures in this article were obtained and referenced from Nikola’s annual and quarterly filings available in NKLA Earnings Presentations.